lochbrunner/open-go-bot/README.md

 This script downloads and extracts the latest *sgf* files from [badukmovies.com](https://badukmovies.com/pro_games/download)

+**Work in progress!**

 ### Ant

 A simulation of an ant colony.
 Model the brain of each individual ant like in serious games.

-Coming soon!
+**Coming soon!**

+### Symbolic deduction

+Finding the way to a symbolic deduction from the problem to the given target solution.

+**Coming soon!**

 ## Prerequisites